-Ice sheets are, in general, not necessarily in a steady state.
-However, the general dynamics of ice sheets are diffusive in the mathematical sense: in the simplest realistic ('shallow ice') models, ice thickness evolves according to a diffusion equation.
+- [14] The third and main purpose of the paper is to study marine ice sheet stability.
+We use our numerical results in conjunction with boundary layer theory to study how physical and climatic parameters such sea level, accumulation rates, sliding rates and ice viscosity affect steady ice sheet profiles, and to discuss the stability of these profiles to small perturbations.
+It is worth underlining that the concept of "stability" is only useful here when applied to steady profiles, in which case it also has a well-defined mathematical meaning.
+In practical terms, any unsteady profile is unlikely to be considered "stable." - [15] Ice sheets are, in general, not necessarily in a steady state.
+However, the general dynamics of ice sheets are diffusive in the mathematical sense: in the simplest realistic ("shallow ice") models, ice thickness evolves according to a diffusion equation.
 Diffusive systems tend to relax to a steady state.
-By studying steady states and their stability properties, a great deal can therefore be learnt about ice sheet dynamics, notably about long timescale behaviour: is a particular steady profile viable in the long term or not?
+By studying steady states and their stability properties, a great deal can therefore be learnt about ice sheet dynamics, notably about long-timescale behavior: is a particular steady profile viable in the long term or not?
 Is there a single profile the ice sheet will relax to, or are there several, and what initial conditions are required to attain each of these steady profiles?
-Does an ice sheet undergo hysteresis under slowly varying external forcing?

-In the next section, we describe the simplest possible model which is able to describe the behaviour of the transition zone as well as the interior of the ice sheet and the flow of the attached ice shelf by taking account of both dominant stress components.
+Does an ice sheet undergo hysteresis under slowly varying external forcing? - [16] In the next section, we describe the simplest possible model which is able to describe the behavior of the transition zone as well as the interior of the ice sheet and the flow of the attached ice shelf by taking account of both dominant stress components.

-2. The model
+2. Model